 - Any one with a strong desire to understand the technical details of blockchains at a conceptual level with the goal of applying it to their work, project, organisation or business.

 - Anyone who is hard-pressed for time and wants to gain a strong theoretical foundation of this technology in a structured way in a short intensive session.

 This course is suitable for software developers & architects, business analysts and functional SMEs from any industry, project managers, executives and students.
-It is also suitable for those class of investors who want to understand this technology in detail before deciding to invest in it.
+It is also suited for technology-oriented investors who have an interest in this tech.

 Who should not take this course?

 - Those who do not have the inclination, curiosity or comfort in understanding deep technical details.